fanbu1995/fanbu1995.github.io/index.md

 [//]: - Likelihood-based Inference for Partially Observed Stochastic Epidemics with Individual Heterogeneity (2021+). [_arXiv:2112.07892_](https://arxiv.org/abs/2112.07892).
 (Under revisions)
 [//]: - Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks (2020). [_Journal of the American Statistical Association_](https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1790376).
 (Winner of 2020 SBSS Student Paper Award)

-Please visit [Research page](https://fanbu1995.github.io/research) for some of my methods research and collaborative work.
+Please visit the [Research](https://fanbu1995.github.io/research) page for some of my methods research and collaborative work.

 ### Contact
 If you are interested in collaborating or working with me, please email me at ``fbu@umich.edu``.

 [//]: You are also welcome to [**Schedule a meeting with me**](https://calendly.com/fanbu)!